 Strange Brews 2017

-No, this is not a Stranger Things themed beer fest, despite how perfectly that would capture the 2017 zeitgeist.
-Don’t worry though, the beer at this Charlotte, North Carolina festival stood on its own merits.
+No, this is not a Stranger Things-themed beer fest, despite how perfectly that would capture the 2017 zeitgeist.
+But don’t worry though — the beer at this Charlotte, North Carolina festival stood on its own merits.
 The ethos of this festival is daring-do, as local North Carolina breweries whip up bold and inventive concoctions that you would be hard-pressed to find anywhere else.
 Unknown Brewing Co., who threw the event, asked attendees not to rate the beers online, so that brewers would not feel inhibited to get as strange as possible.
 The resulting festival boasted beers such as a Neopolitan Ale served in an ice cream cone, a bloody mary gose, and an Imperial Strong Ale made with Milky Ways, Moon Pies and Mars Bars.

 Bend Beer Chase

 As far as beer-themed running events are concerned, the Bend Beer Chase goes the extra mile.
 Set in scenic Bend, Oregon, this is a 12-leg relay race in which the switch-off points are breweries where runners can enjoy a small sample of beer.
 And it all leads up to the “Keg Leg” at the end, a three-mile run that goes through eight Bend breweries.